You’re an honest, upstanding citizen. You pay taxes. You obey traffic signals. You don’t even jaywalk.

 11. Photocopying a textbook

-Probably, you have photocopied from a book.
+If you grew up in a time before everything was digital, you have probably photocopied from a book.
 It might be easier to ask who hasn’t.

 Were you breaking federal copyright law?